usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/templating/appliance-publish.rst

 Publishing a Machine Image
 --------------------------

-In order to publish an image to a cloud account, you must already have a cloud account.
+In order to publish a machine image to a cloud environment, you must already have credentails to access that environment.

-	1. Set your cloud account credentials
+	1. If not already done, create a new cloud account for the target environment.
+For more informatin, see :ref:`account-cloud-accounts`
-	2. Go to the appliance and click the Machine Images page.
+	2. Go to the appliance and click the ``Machine Images`` page.
 If you have not generated a machine image, you will need to do so as described in :ref:`appliance-generate-machine-image`.
 	3. Click on the green arrow to publish your image.
+	4. Following the instructions, by choosing the cloud account to use and fill in any additional information required.
+	5. Click ``publish``.

 	.. image:: /images/appliance-publish-image.jpg